ANGlTHUB/11-314a/README.md

 4. Week project 1: Prime Sum.
    - [Link to Homework 4 Folder](https://github.com/ANGlTHUB/11-314a/tree/main/Week_project_1)](Week_project_1/)
-Feel free to explore each homework assignment folder for details and solutions.

 5. Homework 2.2.3: Sorting the Sentence.

    - [Link to Homework 5 Folder](https://github.com/ANGlTHUB/11-314a/tree/main/Home_task_2.2.3)](Home_task_2.2.3/)
-Feel free to explore each homework assignment folder for details and solutions.

 ## Folder Structure
 ```bash